-20 Oct Why You Should Free Your Feet and Give Barefoot a Chance
+20 Oct Why You Should Free Your Feet & Go Barefoot

 25% of the bones and joints in our bodies are located in your feet and ankles.
 We also have over 200,000 nerve endings on the sole of each foot.
 The athletic shoe industry would have us believe we need to wrap our feet in padding to protect them, but is that true?
 Science says not so much.

 On a recent episode of The Darin Olien Show, I sat down with Xero Shoes creator, Steven Sashen.
 Steven was a sprinter in high school, but went on hiatus for, well, 30 years.
 After picking up running again at 45, he was discouraged by how often he was injuring himself.
 Every week would come with a new pulled muscle or ankle strain.
 Then, a friend recommended going for a barefoot run.
 That’s when everything changed.

 “So I take off my shoes, I get out of the big thick motion-controlled padded shoes that everybody told me I had to wear, that most people wear,” Steven explained.
 “And I was so fascinated, so enthralled with the experience of feeling the ground under my feet on all these different surfaces.”

 How Running Barefoot Works